thisisarchimedes/Groot/TestList.md

 [X] Should be able to invoke an overall reset if cannot recover (send a "need reset" event)

 **Refactor**
-[] Add Health monitor to main flow
+[] Add Health monitor  - end of cycle - to main flow [] Master catch unexpected error on main loop
-[] Heartbean might need to be generalized to a "watchdog" service or something

 ## Tx Broadcaster (Seperate process)
 [] Can sign a tx with the correct key without exposing the key (KMS)